-West Coast road trip experience: part 1 – Washington & Oregon
+West Coast road trip itinerary: exploring Washington & Oregon

 There’s no doubt that the West Coast of the USA is an awesome place full of diverse people, sights and nature.
 The cities of the West Coast are really progressive and each gives a totally different experience.
 We’re going to share with you how you can get the full West Coast road trip experience from the Canadian border to Mexico and have an incredible time.

 A West Coast road trip is great for families or couples, or even a really awesome solo journey.
 It was actually our first road trip as a couple (just Chris and I) as well as our first road trip with kids back when Oliver, our oldest, wasn’t even a year old.
 Some of our best memories come from this West Coast road trip plan; maybe you can find some great stories of your own!